AndersDeath/diary2/000-current.md

 # 29 - Freitag - Paris - 646 Tag der Einwanderung - Cool Rainy

 So, Paris it amazing.
 I am so happy to be there again and with money.
 It's so cool.
 Today we were walking in the city center and whatched a lot of cool building, museums and stuff.
 One of the points was to visit new excibition are in ex-Birzha.
 I don't know how to write it downd and it's why I used russian word.
 Also we were walking and looking for something.
+In commot in Paris you can just go and enjoy.